 As a solicitors’ practice – we are aware that anyone expressly or impliedly representing they are a solicitor when they are not – is committing a criminal offence.
 This would be the case if someone is spoofing a solicitor business office number.

 The process which can be followed includes:

 Notify the police

 It does seem a strange step to take, but dial 111 and let them know.
 They can guide what best to do and whether they consider it a matter that they can help with.

-This is a very helpful cyber crime police service – where you can report online or by phone, receive a crime number and go online to see how your complaint is progressing.
+You can report to Action Fraud online via their website or by phone – 0300 1232040.
+You will receive a crime number – after which you can go online to see how your complaint is progressing.

 Your telephone company provider will check your telephone line security to ensure that someone has not in someway tapped into your telephone line.
 The will also rely on your crime number to do some extra secretive investigation.

 It is always a good idea to let your the Solicitors Regulation Authority know about what is going on – even though you are the innocent party.
 It is not only good practice, but should the SRA receive a complaint by a member of the public (mistakenly believing your business was involved) – you can refer to the earlier report that you have made, which can support your innocence.

 The SRA will also post an alert about the scam on their website.

 Warning members of the public who call you